-I am now a consultant acoustic engineer and I work in the mountains and the arctic whenever I get the chance.
+I am now a consultant acoustic engineer which I combine with working in the mountains of the UK, Europe, Scandinavia and the Arctic.

 I completed my first outdoor leading qualification in the year 2000 and today I am an experienced International Mountain Leader (IML) and member of the British

-Greenland and the UK.
+mountains of the UK, Scandinavia, Iceland, Greenland and the Arctic.
 My guiding and instructional work can be summarised in the four statements below.

-Jotunheimen in Norway, my wife and daughters during the summer of 2012, instructing in the use of avalanche transceivers in Skeikampen in Norway,
+Norway, my wife and daughters during the summer of 2012, instructing in the use of avalanche transceivers at Skeikampen in Norway,

-and finally a wild camp in Southern Norway to break up the long journey south before catching a boat in Oslo.
+and finally a wild camp in southern Norway to break up the long journey south before catching a boat home from Oslo.